Last Updated on

 What Seed Is In Your Feeders?

+Make sure the seed in your feeders is what birds want.
 Each type of bird has their own preferences.
 Many cheaper seed mixes are full of filler seed that birds either don’t usually like or that appeals to birds we aren’t always hoping to attract.

 For example, cardinals often love safflower seed.
 Sparrows, juncos, mourning doves and many other ground feeders (including starlings and cowbirds) also like white proso millet.
 In warmer months, sugar water mixtures appeal to hummingbirds.
 Suet appeals to many birds in the winter as well as in their breeding seasons.
 Some birds don’t eat seed at all, and are instead attracted by things like berries or pine cones they find on the bushes and trees and other plants in your yard.